Financial-Times/origami/README.md

 1. [Using the CSS helper classes](#using-the-CSS-helper-classes)
 1. [Using the Sass mixins with your own CSS](#using-the-sass-miins-with-your-own-css)

+You can also request the icon directly from the Image Service (without using o-icons at all).
+See the [fticons](http://registry.origami.ft.com/components/fticons) for how to do this.

 ### Using the CSS helper classes

 ```scss